 WSP was retained by Forum/SLP 112 Nelson Limited Partnership to provide servicing, grading and stormwater management design services in support of the site plan approval for the proposed residential development located at 112 Nelson Street, in the City of Ottawa.
 The development was subsequently updated to include the neighbouring lot at 134 Nelson Street.
 This report discusses the design of the combined 112-134 Nelson St properties and is based on the previous report for 112 Nelson Street originally dated 2021-08-26.
 The proposed work consists of a 9-storey residential development tower with lower 6 storey components at the ends of the "L" shaped building.
 This report will provide sufficient detail to demonstrate that the proposed development can be supported by the existing municipal infrastructure services (watermain, sanitary and storm sewers) and that the servicing design conforms to the applicable standards and guidelines.
-The report (112-134 Nelson St. - Stormwater Management Report) is provided detailing the stormwater management approach and addressing the quantity control and quality measures in accordance with the applicable guidelines.
+The report will also include measures to be taken during the construction to minimize erosion and sedimentation.
+A separate report (112-134 Nelson St. - Stormwater Management Report) is provided detailing the stormwater management approach and addressing the quantity control and quality measures in accordance with the applicable guidelines.